Preparing to Adopt

-If you rent your apartment, townhome or single family home, you will need to check with your landlord before adopting to be sure you are allowed to have a pet and can afford any required pet deposits.
+If you rent your apartment, townhome or single-family home, you will need to check with your landlord before adopting to be sure you are allowed to have a pet and can afford any required pet deposits.
 Ask your landlord about any breed or size restrictions for pets as well.
 Pets are sometimes returned because of lease restrictions and/or landlord disapproval.
 This can be an expensive lesson as adoption fees are non-refundable.
 Plus, being returned to the shelter can be a stressful experience for the animal.

-The adoption counselors will need the contact information for your landlord that matches information we may already have for them and need to speak with them before you are able to complete an adoption.
+The adoption counselors will need the contact information for your landlord that matches the information we may already have for them and need to speak with them before you are able to complete an adoption.
 Bringing in a brochure or lease agreement does not suffice.

 Consider the initial and on-going costs of a new pet.
 These costs may include:

 - Veterinary Care.
 These costs can easily amount to $400 or more within the first few weeks of adoption.

 SFAHS recommends you do not immediately expose your existing pets to a new pet in the home.
 Consider how you will manage an isolation period and be sure that all existing pets are up-to-date on vaccinations and other routine health care before bringing a new pet home.